Azure/azure-sdk-for-ruby/docs/README.md

 ```

 ### Option 2 - Options Hash
-The initialization of profile clients take an options hash as a parameter.
+In addition to environment variables, you can also pass those parameters in an Option Hash when you initialize the profile clients.
 This options hash consists of tenant_id, client_id, client_secret, subscription_id, active_directory_settings and credentials.
 Among these, the active_directory_settings and credentials are optional.

 You can set the (above) values using the options hash: